Safe Touches

 Program Goals

-The goals of Safe Touches are:
+The goals of the Safe Touches program are:

 • Learn how to protect self from child sexual abuse